Jake Puckett

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – As a member of the Original Oho, Jake has been an important player in getting this tournament off the ground in 2022 and for helping to keep it going strong into year 3.

-WHAT NEEDS TO HAPPEN IN 2024 – Jake will need to own the shit out of that Kilt on day one at Circling Raven in order to get off to a good start.
+WHAT NEEDED TO HAPPEN in 2024 - Jake will need to own the shit out of that Kilt on day one at Circling Raven in order to get off to a good start.
 He needs to stop being such a good family man (construction of the kid’s bedrooms can wait) and start golfing as much as possible.
 The silver lining to the 98 on day one is that Jake will have one hell of an inflated handicap and should be a favorite to garner massive points in his first day division.
 He’s invited a ringer in Noonan, and if he pairs with him for the scramble, look out.
 Jake should be near the top of the leaderboard come Monday, if he catches a little luck in the draft this could be the year he takes home the jacket.

 ODDS TO WIN – 7-1